Top 10 Vietnamese Souvenirs to buy in Hanoi

 Where can I buy ceramics?

-Bat Trang Ceramics Village just outside of Hanoi is the perfect place to spend a morning or afternoon of shopping around the ceramic markets.
+Bat Trang Ceramics Village just outside of Hanoi is the perfect place to spend a morning or afternoon shopping around the ceramic markets.
 Most ceramic souvenirs in Hanoi come from Bat Trang anyway, so you can save a bit by going straight to the source.
 The ceramics here are sturdy and should last the journey home if wrapped in soft clothing.

-7. Paintings and propaganda posters
+2.3.
+Paintings and propaganda posters

 The traditional art of Vietnam mostly features a very graceful series of brushstrokes depicting romantic scenes of flowers, boats, mountains and farm life.
 More modern art is an interesting take on propaganda posters, with idealistic communist scenes coupled with Vietnamese wartime slogans.